 Waterproof Rain Shell

-Cynthia has a Patagonia Torrent Shell 3Layer Jacket, this fits over her warmer jacket when needed.
+Cynthia has a Patagonia Torrent Shell 3Layer Jacket, which fits over her warmer jacket when needed.

 Waker has a Mammut Masao HS Jacket.
 This is his second Mammut hard shell, the previous one lasted almost fifteen years.
 Mammut makes great technical gear that won’t break the bank.